surifirstpin/biplus_documentation/docs/Reports FLD.md

 ## Pivot

 Multiple dimensions in a report data are often easier to look at, when you pivot one of the dimensions horizontally and display group based data for the field to which pivot is applied.
-To **Pivot** a dimension click pivot for a dimension field.**You can apply pivot  in 2 ways :**
+To **Pivot** a dimension click pivot for a dimension field.

+**Pivot can be applied in 2 ways :**

 **a.** Apply pivot **After Retrieving** the data by selecting the pivot option using field header drop down.